Real Name: Baal-Hadad (Hadad is his Sumerian name.)

 demonic entity.
 Destroyed by the Frankenstein Monster, they returned a few years

 later calling themselves the Followers of Baal and began seeking the fragments

 of the Gehenna Stone.
 They used it to successfully bring Baal to Earth, but it

-stone, seemingly destroyed the demon as a result.
+stone, seemingly exiling the demon from Earth as a result.
 In later years, a warlock

 named Aleister Creel attempted to bring a demon to earth and released an entity

 calling itself Baal.
 Whether this Baal is the same Baal whose followers were